Dyalog/dyalog-jupyter-notebooks/README.md

 ## Contributing

-Feel free to submit pull request with additional notebooks.
+Feel free to submit pull requests with additional notebooks.